 Architects are passionate about buildings, cities, society, the environment, and spatial qualities, as much as they are concerned about materials, construction, technical details, etc. They work in close relationship with clients, users and communities to design creative built solutions that respond to functional, aesthetic and cultural needs as well as to technical issues and constraints stemming from economics and regulations.
 Architects act as community leaders to address issues of sustainability and well-being and manage client and public interests, while always following the rules of a professional and ethical practice.

-The McEwen School of Architecture undergraduate Bachelor of Architectural Studies (BAS) is a 4-year program that requires the completion of 120 credits (96 mandatory architecture credits and 24 elective credits).
+The McEwen School of Architecture undergraduate Bachelor of Architectural Studies (BAS) is a 4-year program that requires the completion of 120 credits (102 mandatory architecture credits, 3 ENGL mandatory credits and 15 elective credits).
 Students with previous educational experience relevant to architectural studies that meet specific requirements, may be eligible to count some of that experience as transfer credits in order to reduce the number of required courses necessary to complete their degree.

 Transfer credits may be awarded based on prior studies, but cannot be determined until prospective students apply for admission and submit official transcripts.
 College diplomas, degrees and other post-secondary accomplishments will be considered on an individual basis to ensure that students transferring to Laurentian are given the maximum value for their credits.